Night Sweats

 The Biology Of Cold Sweats

 Cold night sweats are typically cold sweats that occur during the night and often wake the person from their sleep.
-There are other practical reasons for sweating during the night such as hot weather or a overly warm bedroom, too many blankets, over-heating while sleeping, hot drinks or spicy foods before bed or exercising too soon before going to sleep.
+There are other practical reasons for sweating during the night such as hot weather or an overly warm bedroom, too many blankets, over-heating while sleeping, hot drinks or spicy foods before bed or exercising too soon before going to sleep, but this is usually different than a typical cold sweat.

-Nightmares, emotional problems, sleep apnea, sleep-walking, fever and perimenopause are also common causes of night sweats.
+Nightmares, emotional problems, anxiety, sleep apnea, sleep-walking, fever and perimenopause are common causes of night sweats, specifically cold night sweats.
 There are likely to be other causes so it’s best to talk to your physician about your symptoms to rule out any potential health care issues or diseases.

 Symptoms of Cold Sweats

-There are various causes of cold sweats including menopause night sweats, hormones, medical conditions (such as diabetes or infections like tuberculosis) and medications (especially antipyretics).
-Stress in itself can cause cold sweats and cold night sweats, as well as shock, intense pain from injuries or medical problems, severe shortness of breath, low blood sugar (hypoglycemia), and anxiety and fear that lead to excessive stress.
-Cold sweats are commonly a chronic problem for individuals experiencing a hormonal imbalance such as low estrogen symptoms (that’s why it is a common symptom of adolescence, pregnancy or menopause) or chronic illness such as HIV or cancer.
+There are various possible causes of cold sweats including menopause night sweats, hormones, medical conditions (such as diabetes or infections like tuberculosis) and medications (especially antipyretics).
+They can also be a problem for individuals experiencing a hormonal imbalance such as low estrogen symptoms (that’s why it is a common symptom of adolescence, pregnancy or menopause) or chronic illness such as HIV or cancer.

-But before you panic, please note that a huge percentage of healthy people may suffer from cold night sweats at some point and it is rarely a result of a serious condition.
+Before you panic, please note that a large percentage of healthy people may suffer from this symptom at some point and it is rarely a result of a serious condition.

-While there is no specific clinical treatment for cold sweats and cold night sweats, if it is secondary hyperhidrosis a physician may be able to find an underlying cause and treat that underlying condition.
+While there is no specific clinical treatment for cold sweats, if it is secondary hyperhidrosis a physician may be able to find an underlying cause and treat that underlying condition.
 Unless you are suffering from primary hyperhidrosis, or idiopathic hyperhidrosis, the cold sweats are not an illness in itself but a symptom of another condition.

 Your physician may recommend changes in the environment such as a decrease in average room temperature.
 It’s also recommended to avoid alcohol and spicy foods, and to participate in relaxation techniques such as meditation.
-There are a few medications, such as anticholinergic drugs, available to individuals suffering from cold sweats but they can have various side effects such as vision problems, dry mouth and shaking.
+There are a few medications, such as anticholinergic drugs, available to individuals suffering from this type of sweating but they can have various side effects such as vision problems, dry mouth and shaking.

 As I discuss in my new article, night sweats sleepwear, wicking pajamas can help wick away that moisture from your skin, greatly reducing the discomfort from that cold, clammy perspiration.